What Kind of Doctor Treats Sciatica Pain?

 What Does Sciatica Feel Like?

 Sciatica symptoms can vary widely depending on what might be causing your pain as well as how severe the nerve compression is.
-Common symptoms of sciatica include:
+These symptoms can range from mild and occasional to severe and persistent, and significantly affect your quality of life.

-Pain: Often described as a sharp, burning, or shooting pain that radiates from the lower back to the back of the leg.
+• Pain: Often described as a sharp, burning, or shooting pain that radiates from the lower back to the back of the leg.
+Your pain may get worse after sitting or standing for long periods of time, or with sudden movements like coughing or sneezing.

-Numbness and Tingling: Affected areas may feel numb, and there can be a tingling sensation like pins and needles.
+• Numbness and Tingling: Affected areas may feel numb, and there can be a tingling sensation like pins and needles.
+This can occur anywhere along the sciatic nerve’s path, from the lower back all the way down to the toes.

-Muscle Weakness: In severe cases, muscle weakness can occur in the affected leg, impacting mobility.
+• Muscle Weakness: In severe cases, muscle weakness can occur in the affected leg, impacting mobility.
+You may find it difficult to lift your foot, stand on your toes, or even walk comfortably.

 What Type of Doctors Treats Sciatic Nerve Pain?